wesbos/javascript-modules/javascript-modules.md

 A big thanks to [bitHound](https://bitHound.io) for sponsoring my time to research and write this article.
 Check out their service, which analyzes both your front and back end JavaScript and its dependencies.

-# Using `npm` and ES6 Modules for Front End Development
+# Start using npm and ES6 Modules for Front End Development

 The JavaScript landscape is changing quickly and along with it the way that we work with dependencies in our websites and applications.